Fluid Management Systems for Heart Failure

 The trial information does not specify if you need to stop taking your current medications.
 However, since the study involves comparing different therapies for heart failure, it's possible that some medication adjustments might be needed.
 Please consult with the study team for specific guidance.

-Is the Reprieve Decongestion Management System safe for use in humans?
+What prior data suggests that the Reprieve Decongestion Management System is safe for heart failure patients?

-How does the Reprieve Decongestion Management System treatment differ from other treatments for heart failure?
+What evidence suggests that the Reprieve Decongestion Management System is effective for heart failure?

 This trial is for hospitalized patients with acute decompensated heart failure who have symptoms and signs of the condition, are significantly above their dry weight, and have been on loop diuretics.
 It's not suitable for those with unstable vital signs, non-heart-related breathing issues, severe infections or electrolyte problems, active COVID-19, other serious health conditions including substance abuse or mental disorders that affect study compliance.